 The glacier was actually orginally known as Sitaantaagu (“the Glacier Behind the Town”) or Aak’wtaaksit (“the Glacier Behind the Little Lake”).
 Naturalist John Muir named the glacier Auke Glacier in 1888.
 Then, in 1891, it was renamed in honor of Thomas Corwin Mendenhall, who served as Superindendent of the U.S. Coast and Geodetic Survey from 1889 to 1894.

 The Mendenhall Glacier is located just north of Juneau, in Tongass National Forest, and is part of Juneau Icefield.
-Visiting Mendenhall Glacier makes a great shore excursion for Alaskan cruisers.
+Glacier tours make a great shore excursion for Alaskan cruisers.
+These tours are also considered one of the best tours in Alaska and among the top land tours.

 You can view the best that Juneau has to offer with the Juneau City and Mendenhall Glacier Tour.
 You’ll start your excursion in the streets of historic downtown Juneau.
 Afterward, you’ll travel along the scenic Gastineau Channel and Wildlife Refuge to the Mendenhall Glacier.